-Build a Slackbot with Node.js to Monitor your Applications
+Build a Slackbot With Node.js to Monitor Your Applications

 Slack is a really useful communication tool when working in teams.
 Many developers find themselves using it almost constantly when working on projects.